philippmrz/ProgrammingAssignments/README.md

 This is my collection of assignments I tested my skills on over the course of university.
-At the moment, I'm working on a Data Mining assignment, which should be uploaded next week.
-Not all assignments are solo work, which is why sometimes only some of the exercises are solved.
-Feel free to ask any questions or write pull requests for improvements I could make!